ansible-community/community-website/posts/archive/windows-package-management.md

 ```

 Above, we see that the product ID is listed.
 While Ansible can and does
-extract the ID from the MSI when it\'s local, we don\'t want to force
+extract the ID from the MSI when it's local, we don't want to force
-the host to download the MSI if it\'s not necessary.
+the host to download the MSI if it's not necessary.
 When you supply the
 product ID, Ansible can quickly check to see if the package is already
 installed without downloading a potentially huge MSI from the internet
 first.
 You can install without the product ID.
 An example of this can be